angloc/savutil/readme.md

 # savutil - converting SPSS .sav file data to open formats

-The sav2util utilities convert an SPSS® .sav file to Triple-S XML metadata and data with an intermediary JSON format.</p>
+The sav2util utilities convert an SPSS® .sav file to Triple-S XML metadata and data with an intermediary JSON format.
+Triple-S is imported by a wide range of survey data analysis software, and JSON is a convenient platform for taking SPSS data into the modern "big-data" world.

 savutil is based on the Windows DLL provided by IBM for programmed access to SAV files.